 If it’s not already clear, your marketing strategy has to change.
 For those who rely on in-person tours and visits, COVID-19 is eliminating your primary sales opportunity.
 This massive shift toward the virtual world will create a long-term change in buyer behavior.
 Beyond this crisis, people will continue to utilize digital communications in a new and increased way.

 Immediately, your communication strategy needs to become values-based.

-Things you can do today (literally):
+Things you can do today to build your brand story (literally):